Encouraging Creative Thinking

 Changing habits of teaching

 When visiting art classes, I witnessed many missed opportunities.
 Art students are always coming to the teacher for approval and with questions.
 They are being conditioned to check everything with the teacher in order to get a good grade.
 They soon loose their courage to trust their own ideas.
 They stop trying to figure things out themselves.
 As a way of building awareness of this issue, I decided to have my apprentice teachers study this problem.
-The Hawthorne Effect may produce bad research, but the change it produces is real and can be very beneficial.

-MY SECRET RESEARCH ASSIGNMENT: HOW Do Teachers RESPOND TO STUDENT QUESTIONS
+MY SECRET RESEARCH ASSIGNMENT: HOW Do Teachers RESPOND TO STUDENT QUESTIONS?

 On a recent trip to London (March of 2006), I saw security cameras everywhere.
 What if I put a camera in my classroom?
 If an educational spy would observe in my art class, what would she observe about my responses to student art questions and requests for help?
 What would the camera reveal to me about my responses to questions?